 One other innovation in Browne et al. (2001a) is the 'classification diagram'.
 When fitting MMMC models using MCMC estimation, knowledge of nesting relationships is not needed to implement the algorithms.
 For a simple summary of the model, however, it is useful to see the nesting relationships and so we advocate the use of a 'classification diagram'.
-A classification diagram consists of boxes to represent each classification with arrows to represent nesting between two classifications, single arrows for single membership relationships.
+A classification diagram consists of boxes to represent each classification with arrows to represent nesting between two classifications, single arrows for single membership relationships and double arrows for multiple membership relationships.